 Folks, it is important to know that handling a break point effectively requires a combination of mental fortitude, strategic play, and technical skills.
 Here are some tips on how to handle breakpoints for both servers and receivers:

-For the Server
+Tips for the Server

-For the Receiver
+Tips for the Receiver

 Common Mistakes to Avoid